kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 View the live version of your course.

 #.
-Click **Instructor Dashboard** > **Try New Beta Dashboard**.
+Click **Instructor** > **Try New Beta Dashboard**.

 #.
 Click **Data Download**.

 #.
 To start the grading process, click **Generate Grade Report**.

 A status message indicates that the grading process is in progress.
 This process can take some time to complete, but you can navigate away from this page and do other work while it runs.

-   When the file is ready for download, a link displays at the bottom of this page.
+When the file is ready for download, a link to the CSV file displays at the bottom of this page.

 ==========================================
 Downloading grades for enrolled students